dracupid/npm-up/README.md

 1. Run `npm-up [options]` in a project directory with a `package.json` file.
 For example: `npm-up -iw`. <br/>
 If no options are configured, it will only check the latest version and do nothing but display.

-2. Run `npm-up -g` to check globally install npm packages.
+2. Run `npm-up -g` to check globally npm packages.

 3. Run `npm-up -A` to check all projects in sub directories.